fasolens/Scheduler/README.md

     * restart     - (default 1) 0 if the experiment is not to be restarted if the node is rebooted
     * storage     - (default 1GB - container size?) storage quota for experiment results.
     * traffic     - traffic quota, per interface, bidirectional
+    * ssh         - if provided (any value), the scheduler generates a public/private key pair stored in the options ssh.public and _ssh.private

 Options that are required to be known during deployment are passed to the node as deployment parameters.